manioanadrian/Inno-West/docs/README.md

 ## Configuration

-All configrations are done in the settings page of the broker.
+All api configrations are done in the settings page of the broker.

 <img width="200" alt="settings" src="img/settings.png">